 Crossfit is not all sunshine and rainbows.
 It has come under fire from a number of people in the fitness world for increasing the chances of injuries.
 The criticism is that the programming is based more around muscle confusion that balancing out complementary muscle groups.
 In addition, doing complicated lifts with poor form due to fatigue or focusing on speed can increase the risk of bad things happening.
 Finally, running the typical 3 days on one day off schedule is considered overtraining by some.

-The best advice for someone looking to get into crossfit is to find a gym in your area.
+advice for someone looking to get into crossfit is to find a gym in your area.
 Trainers that are comfortable with showing the difficult motions will do a lot to prevent injury and get you started on the right foot.
 Also, you are definitely going to want a t-shirt when you end up puking.